cv-library/cv-library.github.io/_posts/2017-05-17-pull-request-challenge.md

 [![Merge requests](/images/Commits_ewaters_altsql_shell.png)](/images/Commits_ewaters_altsql_shell.png)

 Along with a new feature we were able to imporove the testing code around the module.
-Both fixing some tests that had some problems and also extending the functionality and flexibility of teh tests also.
+Both fixing some tests that had some problems and also extending the functionality and flexibility of the tests also.
 We resolved some small behavioral issues in some edge cases as well.

 {% highlight perl %}
 use strict;